-It is critical that colleges and universities develop a thoughtful strategy when considering best methods for presenting this information to their multiple audiences.
-Some questions to consider include: "What are the main take home messages?" and "When is the best time to release this information?"
+Colleges and universities must develop a thoughtful strategy when considering the best methods forpresenting this information to multiple audiences.
+Some questions to consider include: "What are the main take-home messages?" and "When is the best time to release this information?"
 It is best to disseminate information to the campus and general community as soon as possible after the data are analyzed.

-For additional questions and guidance that campuses can consider when developing a dissemination strategy see Prevention Innovations' (2014) Communicating and Using Climate Survey Results.
+For additional questions and guidance that campuses can consider when developing a dissemination strategy, see Prevention Innovations' (2014) Communicating and Using Climate Survey Results.5

-While all research teams will be faced with many questions when creating a dissemination plan, such as the ones outlined throughout the Preventions Innovations' document as well as throughout this chapter, the guidance and examples provided are meant to shed light on how such questions can be addressed and adapted for campuses' diverse environments and student bodies.
+While all research teams will be faced with many questions when creating a dissemination plan, such as the ones outlined throughout the Preventions Innovations document as well as throughout this chapter, the guidance and examples provided are meant to shed light on how such questions can be addressed and adapted for campuses diverse environments and student bodies.

 University Communications.
 Time to develop a coordinated communications plan should be incorporated into the planning and schedule for the project.
-It may be helpful for researchers to meet with key university leaders, including the university communications office, to develop a communications plan that considers all important audiences (students, faculty, campus leaders, the public, news media, etc.).
-This includes the development of products for internal and external groups, briefings for key individuals, and preparing for possible media attention by creating a media release, drafting responses to questions from media sources or the community, as well as publically releasing findings and the action plan.
-Building in time to plan the steps to publicly share the results is something that is useful to consider when developing a timeline for a comprehensive assessment.
+It may be helpful for researchers to meet with key university leaders, including the university communications office, to develop a communications plan that considers all important audiences (students, faculty, campus leaders, the public, newsmedia, etc.).
+This includes developing products for internal and external groups, briefings for key individuals, and preparing for possible media attention by creatinga media release, drafting responses to questions frommedia sources or the community, and publicly releasing findings and the action plan.
+Building in time to plan the steps to share the results publicly is useful to consider when developing a timeline for a comprehensive assessment.

 Formal Reports.
-Researchers may want to consider drafting a final report that is complete with all assessment findings from the survey and focus groups which can be used as a resource for the general public, media, and the campus community.
+Researchers may want to consider drafting a final report complete with all assessment findings from the survey and focus groups which can be used as a resource for the general public, media, and the campus community.
 Researchers should meet with University administrators prior to releasing results to ensure that the campus is committed to a transparent process and prepare for any feedback that the university may receive.
-Universities may choose to be transparent with all or the majority of their findings or to limit the information released to the campus and public at large.
-While there may be good reasons to limit the information released to the public, such as timeliness of completing all analysis, key information such as victimization rates should be shared with the campus.
-This is important to negate perception that institutions of higher education are concealing incidents of sexual violence from the public.
-In order to demonstrate a willingness to address the issue and raise students' awareness of the scope of the problem, it is important to consider which data are most vital to share and to do so in a timely manner.
-In an effort to make findings of the campus climate assessment clear and easily understood, campuses should consider both a formal report and an executive summary or key findings report.
-These brief reports are able to convey the most important information about the campus climate assessment quickly and in a digestible manner for those who do not have the time or interest in reading a lengthier report.
+Universities may choose to be transparent with allor the majority of their findings or limit the information released to the campus and the public.
+While there may be good reasons to limit the information released to the public. such as the timeliness of completing all analyses, key information such as victimization rates should be shared with the campus.
+This is important to negate the perception that higher education institutions are concealingincidents of sexual violence from the public.
+To demonstrate a willingness to address the issue and raise students' awareness of the scope of the problem, it is important to consider which data are most vital to share and do so promptly.
+In an effort to make the findingsof the campus climate assessment clear and easily understood, campuses should consider both a formal report and an executive summary or key findings report.
+These brief reports can quickly convey the most important information about the campus climate assessment and are digestible for those who do not have the time or are interested in reading a lengthier report.